zivid/zivid-python-samples/source/camera/basic/capture_tutorial.md

 Another option is to configure settings manually.
 For more information about what each settings does, please see [Camera Settings](https://support.zivid.com/latest/reference-articles/camera-settings.html).
-Note that Zivid Two has a set of [standard settings](https://support.zivid.com/latest//reference-articles/standard-acquisition-settings-zivid-two.html).
+Note that Zivid 2 has a set of [standard settings](https://support.zivid.com/latest//reference-articles/standard-acquisition-settings-zivid-two.html).

 #### Single Acquisition